 If East were to show out on this trick we'd have to admit defeat but then no play would have worked.
 As it is, East takes his A and plays off his side's Hearts.
-We can pitch the useless J from dummy and a Spade from hand on the last Heart.
+We can pitch a useless Spade from dummy and the same from hand on the last Heart.
 When West has exhausted all of his Hearts (not enough to beat the contract, fortunately) he gets off lead with a Spade.

-Now the hand is pianola.
-We can take the marked finesse of the ♣9, cash the ♣Q and take four Diamond tricks.
+Now the hand is simple enough.
+We take four Diamond tricks, ending on table, and then are in a position to take the marked finesse of the ♣9.
+The ♣Q is the ninth and final trick.